genglyu/iPhoneAndGoProFileRenamer/README.md

 Runing cleaningTestingFiles.py would delete all go pro files.

-Runing process.py would convert the file names to Date_CameraID_CCCC_BB_Time_AA.MP4 style.
+Runing process.py would convert the file names from AABBCCCC.MP4 to Date_CameraID_CCCC_BB_Time_AA.MP4 style.